 To make the pesto, put the hazelnuts, cheese, rosemary and garlic into a food processor and pulse gently until it reaches your desired consistency.
 I like a chunky pesto, but it’s up to you how fine you wish to go.
 Add a dash of olive oil and then season with salt and pepper to taste.

 Take the chilled pastry out of the fridge and, on a floured surface, roll it out to less than half a centimetre in thickness.
-Use a side plate, I used a 20cm one, to cut round and form the basis for your pasties.
+Use a side plate, I used a 20cm one, to cut around and form the basis for your pasties.

 Now for the assembly!
-Combine the remaining egg yolk with a dash of milk and using a pastry brush, daub the edges of each circular piece of pastry.
+Combine the remaining egg yolk with a dash of milk and using a pastry brush, dab the edges of each circular piece of pastry.
 Then evenly divide the pesto and cauliflower between the pasties and fold them over and press down on the seal with a fork to make sure they are not going to re-open.

 Brush them all over with the remaining egg mixture and then cook them in the oven at 200 degrees centigrade for approximately 30 minutes, turning once to make sure they colour evenly.